 The citadel gateway, which dates from the medieval period, is an excellent example of medieval construction with spectacular views from the tops of the walls.

 The best way to get to the Laon Citadel gate is by car.
-The castle is located in the town of Laon, and it’s easy to find.
-Just follow the signs to the citadel and you’ll be there in no time.
+The castle is located in Laon, and it’s easy to find.
+Just follow the signs to the citadel, and you’ll be there in no time.

 15. Les Invalides

-This cluster of famous landmarks in France consists of a museum of military history and a chapel as well as a hospital and retirement home for French war veterans.
+This cluster of famous landmarks in France consists of a military history museum, a chapel, and a hospital and retirement home for French war veterans.

-Check out our full tour of this incredible complex from the ViaTravelers YouTube channel.
+Check out our tour of this incredible complex from the ViaTravelers YouTube channel.

 The Musée de l’Armée (Museum of the Army) is located within the Invalides complex (or Les Invalides).
-The National Military Hospital or Hôtel National des Invalides, commonly known as the Hôtel des Invalides (Invalids House), are both classified as historical monuments and are located within the complex.
+The National Military Hospital or Hôtel National des Invalides, commonly known as the Hôtel des Invalides (Invalids House), is classified as a historical monument and located within the complex.

 16. Sainte-Chapelle, Paris

 Sainte-Chapelle is a holy site of religious significance.
-In the second decade of the 13th Century, Louis IX commissioned the construction of this Gothic church in Paris as a symbol of his devotion to Christ.
-This chapel was constructed 7 years apart from Notre Dame Cathedral.
+In the second decade of the 13th Century, Louis IX commissioned the construction of this Gothic church in Paris to symbolize his devotion to Christ.
+This chapel was constructed seven years apart from Notre Dame Cathedral.

 Sainte-Chapelle is famous for its stained glass windows, which depict scenes from the Bible.
 You’ll also find beautiful murals and sculptures on the walls and ceilings of this chapel.
 In addition to the religious art, be sure to check out the incredible architecture of Sainte-Chapelle.
 This Gothic church is a masterpiece of French architecture.